Mushtaq-BGA/ei_workshop/single-node-deployment.md

 This guide provides step-by-step instructions to deploy Intel® AI for Enterprise Inference on a Single Node.

 ## Prerequisites
-Before running the automation, ensure you have the following:

-1. **Ubuntu 22.04 Server**: A machine with Ubuntu 22.04 installed where this automation will run, That's it.
+Before running the EI stack automation, we need to have Intel Xeon/Gaudi machine, For this hands-on excercise we will be providing AWS EC2 instances for participants

 ## EC2 instances
-For this excercise we will be using the EC2 instance type `i7ie` already created and installed with prerequisites.
+**The EC2 instance type `i7ie` is already created and installed with prerequisites.**

 In order to login to EC2 instance you need to have ssh client software installed on your local machine.
-For ease of use we have hosted VSCode on AWS instance and dono't need to install any software on your local machine.
+For ease of use we have hosted VSCode on AWS instance and you don't have to install any software on your local machine.

+Let's get started, please go through the instructions carefully

 ### Step 1: Login to VSCode
-Here are the links to launch your instance of VSCode:
+Here are the links to launch your instance of VSCode, each user can pick one instance:

 [user1](http://52.24.245.243:9001/)